itu-itis/git-fundamentals-draft-itu-itis21-herdemir/README.md

 150210323
 Username: erdemire21
 Note: My username was herdemir but to make it more clear I changed it to erdemire21

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub (Modified By Emre Hakan Erdemir at 11.23, 25.10.2021)

 ## 🤓 Course overview and learning outcomes